What Are the Worst "Yu-Gi-Oh" Cards of All Time?

 Thus, you'd need both cards in hand as well as tributes ready from your hand or field to add up to your unit's level.
-In Hungry Burger's case, you must sacrifice at least monsters totaling level six just for a 2000 ATK monster with no special effects who can be overcome by nearly any tributed unit in the game.
+In Hungry Burger's case, you must sacrifice at least monsters totaling level six just for a 2000 ATK monster with no special effects, which can be overcome by nearly any tributed unit in the game.
 He also seems oddly mistyped, more resembling a fiend than a warrior.

 7. Elemental HERO Neo Bubbleman

-Neo's only redeeming qualities are that his name changes to regular "Elemental HERO Bubbleman" while fielded (useful for fusion summons) and he destroys any monster he battles after damage calculation.
+Neo's only redeeming qualities are that his name changes to regular "Elemental HERO Bubbleman" while fielded (useful for fusion summons), and he destroys any monster he battles after damage calculation.
 But you can only special summon him by tributing Bubbleman from your field and discarding the spell "Metamorphosis" from your hand.
-This requires several specific cards just for a weak unit whose effects hardly matters since he'll probably perish in his first battle.
+This requires several specific cards just for a weak unit whose effects hardly matter since he'll probably perish in his first battle.

 6. Red-Eyes Black Metal Dragon

 Cool name, yes.
 Decent ATK, sure.
-But Black Metal can only be special summoned by tributing your "Red-Eyes B. Dragon" equipped with the trap "Metalmorph".
+But Black Metal can only be special summoned by tributing your "Red-Eyes B. Dragon" equipped with the trap "Metalmorph."
 Not only does this specific condition rely on having two particular cards fielded, but your Red-Eyes would already have 2700 ATK thanks to Metalmorph (and would gain more upon attacking a monster), so you're really just weakening yourself.